sdcondon/FlUnit/src/FlUnit.Documentation/wwwroot/md/user-guide/getting-started.md

 The resultant reduced thinking time & confusion risk can be massively powerful, especially in "inner loop" (i.e. unit-level) tests.
 In particular, the enforced structure for tests (notably, no interlacing of action and assertion) pushes you to write easily understandable tests.
 - **It's conventionless and discoverable.**
 The fluent builders enable you to discover functionality by your IDE showing available builder methods.
-No more having to look up what attributes you need to do parameterised tests, how to inject context into a test class constructor, and how what static types to use to do test output.
+No more having to look up what attributes you need to do parameterised tests, how to inject context into a test class constructor, and what static types to use to do test output.
 - **A richer model for tests than that found in many other test frameworks** (without requiring the verbose code required by frameworks such as MSpec) makes a few things possible, some of which are demonstrated in the "getting started" guidance, above.
   - Parameterised tests are easy without requiring awkward attribute-based parameter retrieval.
 Note that this is essentially because the prerequisites are passed to the "When" delegate - meaning that *all* tests are parameterised.
   - The "arrange" clauses of a test don't have to be counted as part of the test proper, providing an easy way to distinguish inconclusive tests (because their arrangements failed) from failed ones - providing some assistance to the isolation of issues.